cemkayhan/cemkayhan/README.md

-- 👋 Hi, I’m @cemkayhan aka "High Level Synthesis Advocate"
+- 👋 Hi, I’m @cemkayhan a.k.a.
+"High Level Synthesis Advocate"

 <!---